-Yemen's separatists, government forces clash in Shabwa for second night
+Yemen's separatists declare ceasefire in clash with government forces in Shabwa

 The standoff has exposed differences between regional allies Saudi Arabia and the UAE, which in June scaled down its presence in Yemen while still backing thousands of southern separatist fighters.

-Reporting by Reuters team in Yemen; Editing by Kirsten Donovan
+Reporting by Reuters team in Yemen; Editing by Kirsten Donovan and Richard Chang